chauhansaurabhb/LocationSensor/README.md

 # LocationSensor
-Store Real time(Streaming) Location Sensor data(Longitude and Latitude) to database(MySQL).
-Here for communication we used MQTT protocol.
+Store Real time Location Sensor data(Longitude and Latitude) to database(MySQL).
+For communication, we used MQTT protocol.